adavalli123/Concurrency-Receipes/README.md

     }

 ```
-2. Structured Concurrency
-Explanation
-Structured concurrency ensures that asynchronous tasks are started and managed in a well-organized manner, making it easier to handle errors and manage task lifecycles.
+2. Structured Concurrency: Structured concurrency ensures that asynchronous tasks are started and managed in a well-organized manner, making it easier to handle errors and manage task lifecycles.

 Example
 ```